Expensify/App/docs/articles/expensify-classic/connections/quickbooks-online/Quickbooks-Online-Troubleshooting.md

 ## How to fix it

 1. Log into QuickBooks Online.
-2. Navigate to to your items list.
+2. Navigate to your items list.
 3. Click **Edit** to the right of the item used on the report with the error.
 Here you will see an option to check either "Sales" or "Purchasing".
 4. Check the option for **Sales**.
 5. Select an income account.